Otto-G/HomeAutomation/README.md

 # HomeAutomation
 Automating different parts of the house.
 This is using [home-assistant](https://home-assistant.io/) as the base control.
-Home assistant uses github as their base repository for there code [here](https://github.com/home-assistant/home-assistant)
+Home assistant uses github as their base repository for their code [here](https://github.com/home-assistant/home-assistant)

 ## Tasks that need to be run based on the day
 Monday - Friday
- - [ ] Morning: Automated light turning on linked to Google calendar
-   - [x] Currently only based on time
- - [x] Turn on Bedroom light after waking up.
+ - [x] Turn on Bedroom light and living room light as needed after waking up.
-   - Tied to Sleep as android
+   - Tied to Sleep as android tracking stop (run in Tasker)
  - [ ] Turn on Main kitchen light after waking up
    - [ ] Need to add kitchen master and slave switches
  - [x] Start podcast in morning after waking up
    - Uses [Tasker](https://tasker.dinglisch.net/) and [Beyondpod](https://www.beyondpod.mobi/android/index.htm)

 Saturday - Sunday
- - [ ] Turn on lights after waking up if needed
+ - [x] Turn on lights after waking up if needed
+   - Tied to sleep as android tracking stop (run in Tasker)
- - [ ] Start podcast in the morning after waking up
+ - [x] Start podcast in the morning after waking up
+   - Tied to sleep as android tracking stop (run in Tasker)

 ## Tasks run every day
 Open/Close blinds